Australia at the Winter Olympics: Golden breakthrough

 Having won three consecutive World Cup titles, Jacqui Cooper was the favourite in the aerials, but injured herself in training and was sent home days before the competition.
 Alisa Camplin, who had never won a World Cup event, won after exceeding her rivals' points tally on the second and final jump.

 In 2006, Australia sent 40 athletes to compete in 10 sports.
 It was a record number of competitors and events, and Australian officials publicly declared their expectations of medal success.
 Aerial skiing medal hopeful Lydia Ierodiaconou injured herself when she landed badly on the second qualification jump, while Jacqui Cooper, who placed first in the qualification round, crashed in both of her finals jumps.
 Camplin won bronze, her second Olympic medal.
 Dale Begg-Smith, considered the favourite in moguls skiing, won gold in the event.
 Torah Bright was rated as a medal chance in snowboarding half-pipe, and came fifth.
 Damon Hayler, rated as a medal chance in snowboard cross, came seventh.
 Michelle Steele, a beach flag sprinter less than two years earlier, was seen as a medal possibility in the skeleton, but inexperience with the intimidating and technical track contributed to her 13th place.
 As only eight teams competed in the men's short track speed skating relay, Australia had a good mathematical chance of winning a medal, but they failed to reach the final.

-In 2010, Australia had its most successful Winter Olympics, ending with two gold and one silver.
+In 2010, Australia had its most successful Winter Olympics at the time, ending with two gold and one silver.
 There were a further seven finishes in the top ten.
 Flagbearer Bright returned and won gold.
 After falling in her first run in the final—only the highest of the two runs is counted—she had to perform her second run before all the other competitors as she was ranked last after the first phase, and produced the top-score; the later competitors could not match her and she took victory.
 In 2010, Lydia Lassila (née Ierodiaconou) took gold, having come into the event as the reigning World Cup champion and favourite after setting a record score at a recent World Cup competition.
 After being second after the first jump, she scored highly on her final attempt, and the leader Xu Mengtao from China failed to land her second jump cleanly, sealing Lassila's win.
 Cooper returned for a final campaign and came fifth.
 Begg-Smith was again the favorite after three consecutive World Cup wins, but he was narrowly beaten by local skier Alexandre Bilodeau.